-Considering it’s been almost 20 years, the idea definitely stuck!
+Considering it’s been over 30 years, the idea definitely stuck!
 Each of the Cafe con Piernas chains has a typical outfit that all waitresses wear, from classic black cocktail dresses to short flowered dresses, but always high heels.
 Having been a waitress myself for many years, I couldn’t imagine running around all day in these heels!

 Although Chilean women made a big uproar when these cafes first appeared, furious that these coffee shops used men’s fantasies to sell coffee, they seem to have mellowed significantly, as women were happily drinking coffee every time we went in or just walked by.

-A local friend revealed that there are indeed much seedier versions of these cafes, where women wear bikinis (or less) instead of dresses and there is some sort of random ‘happy minute’ where they remove their tops for anyone who happens to be there.
+A local friend revealed that there are indeed much seedier versions of coffee with legs in Santiago, where women wear bikinis (or less) instead of dresses and there is some sort of random ‘happy minute’ where they remove their tops for anyone who happens to be there.
 These places tend to have closed doors and blackened windows, unlike the bright and airy cafes on the main drags throughout town.

 The Machismo! outcry of the women is much clearer in these circumstances, and there are constant battles to have them shut down and we can definitely see why.
 However, the ‘normal’ Cafe con Piernas spots seem to be strangely beloved in modern day Chile and we loved discovering more about this unique and quirky institution.

-Where to find a Café con piernas in Santiago
+Where to find a Café con piernas / Coffee with legs in Santiago

-Café Caribe and Café Haiti are the two most omnipresent Café con piernas chains and can be found everywhere along the pedestrian shopping streets in Santiago, Chile.
+Café Caribe and Café Haiti are the two most omnipresent coffee with legs chains in Santiago and can be found everywhere along the pedestrian shopping streets downtown.

-What is your opinion about these Cafes?
+What is your opinion about coffee with legs in Santiago?
 Would you stop in to have a coffee here?